Rail transport in El Salvador

 As of 2022, no trains are operated in El Salvador.
-The national railroad corporation is FENADESAL (Ferrocarriles Nacionales de El Salvador), a division of CEPA (Comisión Ejecutiva Portuaria Autónoma, port authority).
+The national railroad corporation is FENADESAL (Ferrocarriles Nacionales de El Salvador), a division of the Autonomous Port Executive Commission (CEPA).
 It oversees 554.8 km of all disused narrow gauge lines connecting major cities (San Salvador, Santa Ana, Acajutla, Sonsonate, Soyapango, Zacatecoluca) and formerly linked with Guatemala railroads at Anguiatú.